 Research for Health

-Many people still suffer from diabetes, infectious diseases, cancer, cardiovascular, lung and neurodegenerative diseases.
+Many people still suffer from diabetes, infectious diseases, mental disorders, cancer, cardiovascular, lung and neurodegenerative diseases.
 Combating these widespread diseases more effectively is a central goal of the German government's health research program.
 With the German Centers for Health Research (DZG), the Federal Ministry of Education and Research (BMBF) has established powerful structures to better identify, treat and prevent these diseases.
 In 2009, the German Centers for Neurodegenerative Diseases (DZNE) and for Diabetes Research (DZD) were founded, followed in 2011 and 2012 by the centers for Infectious Diseases (DZIF), Cardiovascular Research (DZHK), Lung Diseases (DZL) and Cancer (DKTK).
-Two further centers are currently being established: the German Center for Pediatric and Adolescent Medicine (DZKJ) and the German Center for Mental Health (DZP).
+Two further centers are currently being established: the German Center for Pediatric and Adolescent Medicine (DZKJ) and the German Center for Mental Health (DZPG).

 Common goal: Research Results to Reach Patients More Quickly